Where To Donate Clothes Responsibly

 For Recycling Clothes: Recycling Locator, SMART or Council for Textile Recycling for finding a textile recycling outlet.

-No matter where you choose to donate your clothes, our goal is to support, empower + guide you through the process of making your beloved home a place you never want to leave.
-And while decluttering your humble abode should be a recurring priority, we also want to help ensure that you do it in the most responsible way possible.
+We’re here to empower you to make your home the place you never want to leave.
+And while decluttering your home should be a priority, we also want to help ensure you do it in the most responsible way possible.

-Truthfully, thrift stores are fantastic places to donate clothes (+ they’re convenient!)
-But from experience, we encourage calling ahead to see what they’re in need of before simply overwhelming them with a carload of things that won’t sell in your local community.
+Truthfully, thrift stores are great places to donate to + they’re convenient but we recommend calling ahead to see what they’re in need of before simply overwhelming them with things that wont sell in your local community.

-So, the next time you’ve got a pile of clothes to donate, seek out friends and family, leverage the power of technology + apps and set the price as free, call your local churches, and shelters or even children’s hospitals to ask what they may be in need of.
+So, the next time you’ve got a pile of clothes to donate, seek out friends and family, load them on an app and set the price as free, call your local churches and shelters or even children’s hospitals to ask what they may be in need of.

-And remember, regardless of where you’re digging into the clutter around your home –– nothing is unattainable.
-With every bit of physical clutter you remove you’re making room for more love, more laughter + a more clutter-free home.
+No matter where you’re digging into the clutter around your home –– remember that nothing is unattainable and that with every bit of physical clutter you remove you’re making room for more love, more laughter + a more clutter-free home.

 And p.s. donating is always in style — especially when done thoughtfully.